 Elder guardianship is the legal process used when a caregiver realizes a senior can no longer manage their assets or make vital healthcare decisions.
 In most cases, the caregiver is a family member or other person with power of attorney.
 But anyone can become a professional guardian.
 Once the court grants guardianship, the elder becomes a ward of that guardian.

-The legal system created guardianship to protect seniors who truly cannot make decisions for themselves.
+The legal system created guardianship to protect seniors who can’t make decisions for themselves.
 Ideally designed to prevent these folks from being duped by opportunistic felons, the unfortunate reality is that the guardianship system can be easily manipulated.
 And if you don’t understand how guardianship works, you or someone you know could be taken advantage of.

-The goal of elder guardianship fraud is the same as all fraud—to steal your money and assets.
+The goal of elder guardianship fraud is the same as all fraud: to steal your money and assets.
 These criminals work with an unscrupulous doctor (that you may have only met with once) to sign off on your diminished mental capacity.
-If they convince a judge that you can no longer make your own decisions, many of your rights will be taken away and given to the guardian.
+If they convince a judge you can no longer make your own decisions, many of your rights will be taken away and given to the guardian.

-Protect yourself against elder guardianship abuse by learning what it is and how it works!
+Protect yourself against elder guardianship abuse by learning what it is and how it works.
 Here are five facts you should know about elder guardianship.